Peterpiotr/siguren-documentation/docs/source/operation/recovery/automatic-recovery-engagement.rst

 .. include:: ../../_img/_image-substitutions.rst

 .. important::
-   Automatic recovery engagement is applicable to MotoSuiveur System equipped with Integrated Recovery Drive (MS-IRD).
+   Automatic recovery engagement is applicable to MotoSuiveur® System equipped with Integrated Recovery Drive (MS-IRD).

 .. important::
-   Automatic recovery engagement is applicable when the MotoSuiveur System and MS-IRD are healthy.
+   Automatic recovery engagement is applicable when the MotoSuiveur® System and MS-IRD are healthy.

-Automatic recovery engagement for MotoSuiveur System with **MSCL** MS Controllers
+Automatic recovery engagement for MotoSuiveur® System with **MSCL** MS Controllers
 ---------------------------------------------------------------------------------

 To perform Automatic recovery engagement follow the sequence:

-1. Electrical power of MotoSuiveur System and MS-IRD is **on**.
+1. Electrical power of MotoSuiveur® System and MS-IRD is **on**.
 2. Switch :guilabel:`🔑 Recovery Mode Off | On` to position **ON**.

 The :guilabel:`🟠 Recovery Mode` indicator light illuminate.